-- 9. Any student who has twice been found responsible for infringing the expressive rights of others will be suspended for a minimum of one year, or expelled. - 10.
-That the institution (1) shall strive to remain neutral, as an institution, on the public policy controversies of the day, and (2) may not take action, as an institution, on the public policy controversies of the day in such a way as to require students or faculty to publicly express a given view of social policy. - 11.
-That this statement supersedes and nullifies any prior provisions in the policies and regulations of the institution that restrict speech on campus and are, therefore, inconsistent with this statement on free expression.
+(M) This statement supersedes and nullifies any prior provisions in the policies and regulations of the institution that restrict speech on campus and are, therefore, inconsistent with this statement on free expression.
 The institution will remove or revise any such provisions in its policies and regulations to ensure compatibility with the above statement on free expression.

-The Board of Trustees of the state university system shall create a single Committee on Free expression consisting of no less than 15 members.
-The Committee on Free Expression shall report to the public, the board of trustees, the governor, and the state legislature on September 1 of every year.
+The Board of Trustees of the state university system shall create a single Committee on Free Expression consisting of no less than 15 members.
+The Committee on Free Expression shall report to the public,the board of trustees, the governor, and the state legislature on September 1 of every year.
 The report shall include:

-- 1. A description of any barriers to or disruptions of free expression within state institutions of higher education. - 2.
-A description of the administrative handling and discipline relating to these disruptions or barriers. - 3.
-A description of substantial difficulties, controversies, or successes in maintaining a posture of administrative and institutional neutrality with regard to political or social issues. - 4.
-Any assessments, criticisms, commendations, or recommendations the committee sees fit to include.
+(A) A description of any barriers to or disruptions of free expression within state institutions of higher education.

+(B) A description of the administrative handling and discipline relating to these disruptions or barriers.

+(C) A description of substantial difficulties, controversies, or successes in maintaining a posture of administrative and institutional neutrality with regard to political or social issues.

+(D) Any assessments, criticisms, commendations, or recommendations the committee sees fit to include.